Schroedinger-Hat/tanglecat/README.md

 4. Accessing your locally hosted Sanity Studio:
    - `http://localhost:3333` - this should show you your live *development* database hosted on Sanity.io.
 You will find, however, that you can also navigate to and edit your *production* database from here.

-Additional benefit to seperate Sanity Studio instance:
-- If your Sanity Studio *development* database was empty when *docker compose* was first run, then it should now be populated with some demo data to play with.
+   - If your Sanity Studio *development* database was empty when docker compose was first run, then it should now be populated with some demo data to play with.
-- Deploy

 ### Production Environment